rcvink/feedback/README.md

 So that I can give feedback on my experience,
 I want to rate ft.com.

-As an FT reader,
+As the FT,
-So that my feedback can be actioned,
+So that user feedback can be actioned,
-I want my rating to be stored.
+We want ratings to be stored.

 As the FT,
 So that any user can give feedback,